Some Things to Keep in Mind When Preparing for Election Day

 Jacob Barrett , correspondent, Granite State News Collaborative

-For the first time in a New Hampshire presidential primary voters unable to provide proof of citizenship, identity, age, and residency in the ward they are voting will be required to complete a “challenged voter affidavit.”
+If you’re preparing to vote in the upcoming primary and general elections, there’s one thing to remember: Voters unable to provide proof of citizenship, identity, age and residency in the ward they are voting will be required to complete a “challenged voter affidavit.”
 This rule applies to same-day registration voters and already registered voters.

 A driver’s license or non-driver ID can be used to show age and identity.
 A U.S. Passport, Passcard, or naturalization documents can be used to show citizenship.
 A Driver’s license or non-driver ID can also be used to prove domicile, but other documentation can serve as proof as well.
 A full description of voting rules and a list of acceptable documents can be found on the NH Secretary of State’s website.